 For your reference, estimated training costs for the commercial pilot certificate are provided here.

-Flight and instruction times vary according to the student's capability and the frequency of flight lessons, and the prices listed are based on the minimum time needed to earn the certificate.
+Flight and instruction times vary according to the student's capability and the frequency of flight lessons.
+The prices listed are based on national average time needed to earn the certificate.
 If additional flight time and/or instruction is needed, additional costs will be incurred.
+Contact us for more information.

 Be at least 18 years of age.